joaomelo/hot-collection/README.md

 ## Reading Data

-Every Firestore collection update triggers the HotCollection object to sync corresponding data.
-The following sections explain how to read that data.
+HotCollection offers two approaches to reading data.
+We can make them grab the latest version in Firestore or subscribe to data updates and keep our app in sync with the database.
+The following sections explain how to do both.

-### Items Property
+### Loading Items

-The `items` property is an array with all collection documents stored as javascript objects.
-Bellow, we show in the browser the name field values inside an employee collection using the items property.
+The HotCollection `loadItems` method returns an array with all the collection documents stored as javascript objects.
+Complementary we can grab just one item with the `loadItem` method, it takes the document `id` as a parameter and returns an object.
+The example below, show in the browser the id and name field values inside an employee collection using the `loadItems` result.

     import HotCollection from "@joaomelo/hot-collection";
     import { firebaseDb } from "./firebase-init";